Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ### Health

 In Space·Time, most threats are deadly.
 Unless they have specialized Stunts, characters only have one Consequence slot.

+That's easy to remember, there's only one slot in your character sheet.

 ### Available Skills